SublimeText/LaTeXTools/README.markdown

 Using different TeX engines
 ---------------------------

+**Note**: as described above, there is now a  `%!TEX program = <program>` directive to select the TeX engine (on TeXLive).
+That is the preferred way to do so, but I'm keeping the material here for reference.
+In any case, this will shortly be replaced by a more flexible build customization feature that I am going to implement next.

 In short: on OS X, or on Windows if you use TeXLive, changing the TeX engine used to build your files is very easy.
 Open the file `LaTeX.sublime-build` and look for the following text (correct as of 11/8/11):